 Day 1 — Miami, Florida/Havana, Cuba

 Depart Miami for Havana, Cuba.
 Upon arrival, take a brief driving tour of the city.
 Then meet troupe members of an Afro-Cuban dance group and enjoy an energetic private performance.
 Later, check in to our hotel before gathering for a welcome reception and dinner tonight at a local paladar (privately owned restaurant).
-Hotel Parque Central (D)
+Hotel Parque Central (L,D)

 Day 2 — Havana